thoughtspot/thoughtspot.github.io/_release/fixed.md

 These are the issues we fixed in ThoughtSpot Release 5.1.2.

 - Search no longer stops working under certain conditions like fast typing, or copying and pasting of a search query.
-- Selecting 'Copy and Edit' in an answer, pinboard visualization, insight, SpotIQ pinboard or view, no longer causes the user to be signed out.
+- Selecting 'Copy and Edit' in an answer, Pinboard visualization, insight, SpotIQ Pinboard or view, no longer causes the user to be signed out.
 - HDFS images for a cluster are now created prior to pushing the HDFS configuration.
 This ensures images are fresh during an upgrade.
 - When removing a node, the node calling command no longer results in unreachability due to misconfigured firewall settings.
 - Permissions issues with `tsload` and `tql` are now fixed, so the **thoughtspot** user can load data.